 4. Process Consistency

 • By defining which build version is active, the active policy ensures that all processes reference the correct resources.
-This eliminates inconsistencies and ensures that the expected behavior is maintained throughout the application’s lifecycle.
+This eliminates inconsistencies and ensures that the expected behavior is maintained throughout the project’s lifecycle.

 Benefits